cbillowes/gatsby-remark-interactive-gifs/README.md

 > This is to prevent elements from jumping up when the gifs is loaded as a height cannot be
 > determined.

+## Troubleshooting

+Run a `gatsby clean` when you source nodes are no longer generated.

 ## Notes

 The order of this plugin only matters when you use it together with `gatsby-remark-prismjs`.
 Prism transforms code blocks and I kind